smart-chain-fr/asyncbatch/README.md

 # AsyncBatch README

-AsyncBatch is a JavaScript library for executing asynchronous tasks in batches with concurrency control.
-This README provides an overview of the library's features and how to use it effectively.
+AsyncBatch is a JavaScript library designed for performing batched asynchronous tasks while controlling concurrency, all without relying on external dependencies.
+This README offers an introduction to the library's capabilities and instructions on its efficient usage.

 ## Installation